 Most of the tropical Atlantic is relatively cold right now (Figure 13).
-Main Development Region SSTs in May are the coolest that they have been since 2002.
-The overall SST pattern across the Atlantic basin appears to resemble the negative phase of the AMO or weak phase of the THC.
+As was the case last year, the overall SST pattern across the Atlantic basin appears to resemble the negative phase of the AMO or weak phase of the THC.
 A weak phase of the THC is typically associated with quieter Atlantic basin hurricane seasons.
-Despite this relatively unfavorable SST pattern, eastern tropical and subtropical Atlantic SSTs have warmed in recent weeks (Figure 14).
-In general, the eastern Atlantic has stronger correlations with Atlantic TC activity than does the western Atlantic (Figure 15).
-The more favorable Atlantic basin SST conditions are one of the reasons why we have raised our predictions slightly.
+There has been a very strong anomalous cooling of the tropical and North Atlantic since last November (Figure 14), which was driven by a much stronger subtropical high in recent months (Figure 15).
+The circulation around the subtropical high brings anomalous cold air and water advection along its eastern periphery.